eerkela/bertrand/docs/source/content/api/ScalarType.rst

 ..
-    HACK - commenting out an autosummary directive like this will still generate stubs, which can then be linked inside decorator_priority.
+    HACK - commenting out an autosummary directive like this will still generate stubs, which can then be linked inside ScalarType.dtype.

     .. autosummary::
         :toctree: ../../generated